 The American Staffordshire Terriers Club of America is a great place to gather information on where to find and acquire your new pooch.
-They will also help you with any questions that you may have with your new dog or on any breeders.
+They will also help you with any questions that you may have about your new dog or any breeders.
 They are an excellent resource to find reputable breeders or dogs who are in need of help.

 What to look out for?

 When acquiring your new puppy, you want to first and foremost stay clear of puppy mills.
 Places that are just in it for the money and don’t actually care for the well-being of the dogs or where they are going to be placed are probably puppy mills.
 Other signs of puppy mills are how the dogs are housed and how many litters are on the go at any given time.

 Other sure signs of wrongdoing are when there are no papers available for your new dog (unless getting a shelter dog under certain situations).
 All new puppies should have their shots and be tested by vets and professionals before they can be given out.

 Puppies should never be taken away from their mothers before they reach the age of 8 weeks.
 They need this time to learn proper socialization skills and also have time for all of their checkups.
 Make sure to visit your vet within days of getting your new dog.
 They will be able to go over your new dog and check his health.